What is the course about?

-This course builds on the knowledge acquired in Latin 1 Module 2.
+This course is suitable if you have already completed Latin 1: Module 2 or have an equivalent level of the language.
 As this course is taught in English, you should be able to follow verbal and written instructions in English and also take part in class and group discussions on readings.
-Please look at the rest of the course outline carefully to decide if you may benefit from support with your English skills to help you take part fully in this class.

 How will I be taught, and will there be any work outside the class?

 Whole class work and group work; translation and grammar exercises; tutor posing questions and answering questions raised by the students.
 About 2 hours' homework per week.